adirajesh1/Natural-Gas-Storage-Forecasting/README.md

 - The model does not yet include production, LNG exports, pipeline flows, power burn, or Henry Hub prices.
 - Recursive multi-step forecasting is intentionally not implemented yet.
 - Weekly data gives a relatively small sample size, so simple baselines remain important.

-## AI-Assisted Development Note

-This project was developed with AI assistance for scaffolding, refactoring, testing, and documentation.
-The project direction, data sources, modeling goal, validation approach, and final review decisions remain intentionally explainable and inspectable.